Basilosaurus: Wadi El Hitan

 Wādī al-Ḥītān (وادي الحيتان) is an Egyptian sandstone formation where many early-whale skeletons were discovered.
 German botanist Georg August Schweinfurth discovered the first archaeocete whale in Egypt (Zeuglodon osiris, now Saghacetus osiris) in 1879.
 He visited the Qasr el Sagha Formation in 1884 and 1886 and missed the now famous Wadi El Hitan by a few kilometers.
 German paleontologist Wilhelm Barnim Dames described the material, including the type specimen of Z. osiris, a well-preserved dentary.

 Hugh Beadnell, head of the Geological Survey of Egypt 1896–1906, named and described Zeuglodon isis in Andrews 1904 based on a partial mandible and several vertebrae from Wadi El Hitan in Egypt.
 Andrews 1906 described a skull and some vertebrae of a smaller archaeocete and named it Prozeuglodon atrox, now known today as Dorudon atrox.
 Kellogg 1936 discovered deciduous teeth in this skull and it was then believed to be a juvenile [Pro]zeuglodon isis for decades before more complete fossils of mature Dorudon were discovered.

 In the 1980s, Elwyn L. Simons and Philip D. Gingerich started to excavate at Qasr el-Sagha and Wadi El Hitan with the hope of finding material that could match archaeocete fossils from Pakistan.
 Since then, over 500 archaeocete skeletons have been found at these two locations, of which most are B. isis or D. atrox, several of the latter carrying bite marks assumed to be from the former.
 A 1990 paper described additional fossils including foot bones and speculated that the reduced hind limbs were used as copulatory guides.
 One thing that was noted, was that whale fossils were so common, that when a mason company looked at their newest table counter, they realized that they had created a cross section of a 40 million year old basilosaurid fossil.
 This find was another thing that caught the eye of Gingerich.

 In 2015, a complete skeleton, the first-ever such find for Basilosaurus, was uncovered in Wadi El Hitan, preserved with the remains of its prey, including a Dorudon and several species of fish.
 The whale's skeleton also shows signs of scavenging by large sharks such as the otodontid Otodus sokolovi, though the study considered it possible that this shark was also part of the diet of Basilosaurus.

 Wastebasket taxa

 Many dubious species have been assigned to Basilosaurus in the past which have since been invalidated or were too incomplete to determine anything.

 Nomina dubia

 A nomen dubium is a scientific name that is of unknown or doubtful application.
 There are a few documented cases of this being applied to Basilosaurus in the past.

-Albert Koch's "Hydrarchos" fossil skeleton from 1845, two Basilosaurus or Pontogeneus skeletons tied together which was presented as the bones of an ancient sea monster.
+Albert Koch's "Hydrarchos" fossil skeleton from 1845, two Basilosaurus or Pontogeneus skeletons tied together which was presented as the bones of a 114 ft ancient sea monster.
 The skeleton was destroyed during the Great Chicago Fire in 1871.